seeu-inspace/easyg/README.md

 - On Windows systems, hashed user passwords are stored in the Security Accounts Manager (SAM).
 Microsoft introduced the SYSKEY feature (Windows NT 4.0 SP3) to deter offline SAM database password attacks
 - Windows NT-based systems, up to and including Windows 2003, store two different password hashes: LAN Manager (LM) (DES based) and NT LAN Manager (NTLM), wich uses MD4 hashing
 - From Windows Vista on, the operating system disables LM by default and uses NTLM
+- In Windows, get all local users in PowerShell with `Get-LocalUser`

 #### Identify hashes
 - [hash-identifier](https://www.kali.org/tools/hash-identifier/)